 The Company and its subsidiaries file income tax returns in the United States and various state and international jurisdictions.
 In the normal course of business, the Company is regularly audited by U.S. federal, state and local and international tax authorities in various tax jurisdictions.
 The Company is no longer subject to U.S. federal income tax examinations for years before 2004.
-With few exceptions, the Company is no longer subject to U.S. state or local and non-U.S. income tax examinations by tax authorities in its major jurisdictions for years before 2004.
+With few exceptions, the Company is no longer subject to U.S. income tax examinations by tax authorities in its major jurisdictions for years before 2004.